 Mae Hong Son health stations have been ordered to run continuous awareness campaigns with information in Burmese, Karen and Shan languages.
 But it has been difficult to convince provincial women of the danger because of the attraction of money paid for sex. -- Bangkok Post, © The Post Publishing Public Co., Ltd. All rights reserved 1996.

-Gal pals at Cambodia Pride 2016
+Thai smiles at Phuket Pride 2016